learn-co-curriculum/phase-1-woof-woof-js-practice/README.md

 ![Showcasing the full functionality](woof-woof-demo.gif)

 ### STEP 1: VIEW THE DATA

 All of the dog data is stored in the `db.json` file.
 You'll want to access this data using a json server.
-In order to do this, run `npm install -g json-server` and then `json-server --watch db.json`
+In order to do this, run `$ npm install -g json-server` and then `$ json-server --watch db.json`.

 This will setup the data on a server using restful routes at http://localhost:3000/pups.
 Go ahead and head to that url in your browser to view the data.